 FEH methods are recommended methods for estimating runoff rates and volumes within the new CIRIA SuDs guidance.

-The FEH CD-ROM product was discontinued on 9 November 2015.
+The FEH CD-ROM product was discontinued in November 2015.

 WINFAP-FEH is the tool for applying the statistical flood frequency estimation methods presented in Volume 3 of the Flood Estimation Handbook.
 This flexible package provides a range of statistical analyses, based primarily on annual maximum (AM) data, but including two applications of peaks-over-threshold (POT) data.
 It is linked to the FEH flood peak dataset, which is automatically loaded with the software, and provides utilities for implementing the methods described in Volume 3 of the FEH.
 A particular feature is the ability to undertake pooled analyses of AM data from a group of sites.
 WINFAP-FEH can also be used in a more general context, for example to fit statistical frequency distributions, make adjustments for urbanised catchments and to display results in tabular and graphical formats.